Damyean Dotson

-Damyean Da'Kethe Dotson (born May 6, 1994) is an American professional basketball player for the Gaziantep Basketbol of the Basketbol Süper Ligi (BSL).
+Damyean Da'Kethe Dotson (born May 6, 1994) is an American professional basketball player who last played for Petkim Spor of the Turkish Basketball Super League (BSL).
+Dotson previously has played for the Cleveland Cavaliers and New York Knicks in the National Basketball Association.
 He played college basketball for Oregon and Houston before being selected with the 44th pick of the 2017 NBA draft by the Knicks.

 College career

 He played two seasons for the University of Oregon.
 After his sophomore season, he and teammates Dominic Artis and Brandon Austin were dismissed due to sexual assault allegations.
 No one was ever charged due to a lack of evidence and conflicting statements made by the victim.
 He subsequently enrolled at Houston Community College where he did not play basketball but took anger management courses with John Lucas II.

 He transferred to the University of Houston.
 As a senior, he averaged 17.4 points and 6.9 rebounds per game and was named to the First Team American Athletic Conference.

 Professional career

 New York Knicks (2017–2020)

 On August 7, 2017, Dotson signed with the Knicks and during his rookie season, he received multiple assignments to the Westchester Knicks of the NBA G League.
 On November 29, Dotson became the eleventh player in history to play in the G League and NBA in the same day.
-On April 6, 2018, Dotson scored a career high 30 points and a career high 11 rebounds in a 122–98 win off the bench against the Miami Heat.
+On April 6, 2018, Dotson scored a career-high 30 points and a career high 11 rebounds in a 122–98 win off the bench against the Miami Heat.